 Costs of transportation in Australia

 If you don’t like flying, you can also travel long distances by bus in Australia.
-There are multiple companies, like Greyhound and Premier.
+There are multiple companies, like Greyhound.
 These buses are pretty comfortable and ideal if you have a lot of time.
 You can buy a hop on hop off pass or a single ticket.
 I wouldn’t recommend buying a single bus ticket, because they’re quite expensive.
 A 12-hour bus ride costs about the same amount as a 1,5-hour flight.

 Public transport in cities